-Decem December 31,
+December 31,

-2016 2016 2015
+2017 2016

-Deferred tax assets:
+Deferred tax assets (liabilities):

-Net operating loss carryforwards 3,550 \$ 3,395
+Net operating loss carryforwards \$ 3,440 \$ 3,550

-Research credit carryforwards 235 236
+Research credit carryforwards 235 235

-Accrued expenses 188

-Stock-based compensation 420 148
+Stock-based compensation 530 420

+Accrued expenses 236 188

+Beneficial conversion feature, net (338)

-Other 79 32
+Other (24) 79

-Total deferred tax assets 4,472 3,811
+Total deferred tax asset, net.
+4,079 4,472

-Valuation allowance (4,472) (3,811)
+Valuation allowance (4,079) (4,472)

-Net deferred tax asset \$
+Net deferred tax asset \$ \$

 Realization of the future tax benefits is dependent on our ability to generate sufficient taxable income within the carry-forward period.
-Because of our history of operating losses, management believes that the deferred tax assets arising from the abovementioned future tax benefits are currently not likely to be realized and, accordingly, we have provided a full valuation allowance.
+Because of our history of operating losses, management believes that the deferred tax assets arising from the above-mentioned future tax benefits are currently not likely to be realized and, accordingly, we have provided a full valuation allowance.